 The viewing angle we list is the angle at which a TV's picture quality starts to degrade when it is watched from the side.
 A TV will always have the best possible picture quality when viewed directly opposite of the screen.
-The farther you move to the side, the more the colors will fade the contrast gets reduced.
+The farther you move to the side, the more the colors will fade.

 If you need a TV that looks good from various positions in a room – perhaps in a wide living room space – a wide viewing angle is very important.
 It doesn’t matter much, though, if you sit pretty much directly opposite the screen.